edawson/svaha2/README.md

 ```
 ## Feature Roadmap

+- [ ] Lightweight storage of GFA paths (probably file backed).
+These are super expensive at the moment.
 - [ ] Output maps to memory-mapped files, rather than keeping them in memory.
 - [ ] Big performance boost by reducing number of loops (all variant types except interchromosomals).
 This requires file-backed maps.
 - [ ] Multiple variants at a site (will increase memory usage).